UnPourTous/react-native-popup-stub/README.md

 Popup global controller:

 - Handles popup animations
-- Remove old popup that has the same zIndex automatically
+- Regard the same `zIndex` components as same layer, remove old popup that has the same zIndex automatically
+- Make it easy too implement your own popup like Dialog, Toast, ActionSheet

 Derived from @unpourtous/react-native-stub-toast/PopupStub.